mcmurtrycollege/McMurtry-Website/README.md

 `$ git commit -m <commit message>` and
 `$ git push`

-Will push the changes to the website.
+will push the changes to the website.